gregtidanian/pomodorotimer/README.md

 **Reason for Creating**

-I decided to create a Pomodoro timer to run in the terminal as I use Ubuntu and use the command line and terminals frequently.
+I decided to create a Pomodoro timer to run in the terminal as I was inspired by my incredibly smart friend [Seb Strug](https://www.sebstrug.com), who created a command line Pomodoro timer in Rust[command line Pomodoro timer in Rust](https://www.sebstrug.com/code/pomodoro/) use Ubuntu and use the command line and terminals frequently.
 I also use C++ and C for writing firmware and wanted to write a program in C++ that is not aimed at embedded development.

 **What is a Pomodoro Timer?**